sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 - This budget is _in addition_ to the other benefits mentioned on this page.
 - Budgets cannot be "mixed and matched", for example you cannot spend $1k from your invidivual team budget in order to add the remaining $1.5k to a team travel.

+Share the outcomes of your individual travel with the rest of your team and company

+- Post a recap of what you accomplished in your team Slack channel and cross post in #progress.
+- This will create visibility across the company of what you and other individuals are working on.
+- Reach out to #internal-comms in Slack if you want your updates to be featured in our company newsletter.

 ### 4. Business/customer travel

 For teammates with business-related travel requirements aligned with Company goals, trips will be fully paid pending manager/director approval in addition to above budgets.
 Please note you cannot combine the [Teammate In-person Gathering budget](../celebrate.md#teammate-in-person-gatherings) with 4 trips.